 Figure 5.4.1-1: BS and UE sensing Objects

-In this use case, sensing data is made available to the 5GS, and the requirements for this exposure are considered.
+In this use case, non-3GPP sensing data is made available to the 5GS, and the requirements for this exposure are considered.
 The data so obtained can be used for diverse purposes.
 One such purpose is Localization (identifying both a three- dimensional position and orientation.)
 Transparent Sensing data used for Localization is described in TR 22.856 [11].